jasonbayton/11ty/_src/projects/kiosk-app-generator/support/supported-configurations.md

 Default behaviour heads-up
 </div>

 Out of the box, the launcher renders an empty 3x3 grid in auto orientation with no apps and the system Settings surface hidden.
-If no wallpaper is uploaded and no theme colour is explicitly chosen, KAG ships the default Bayton wallpaper.
+If no wallpaper is uploaded and no theme colour is explicitly chosen, KAG renders a default procedural gradient wallpaper.
 Apps are not bundled into the launcher; they're referenced by package name and must be installed separately on the target devices, typically by your EMM.

 </div>